Tuesday, August 23

 What is your favorite type of bird?

 1. There are two types of Northern flickers.
-The Red shafted flicker and the Yellow shafted flicker.
-The Yellow shafted flicker is mostly native to the east part of North America.
-The Red shafted flicker is native to most parts of North America.
-Most Northern flickers migrate to the south parts of North America for the winter.
+The Red-shafted flicker and the Yellow-shafted flicker.
+The Yellow-shafted flicker is primarily native to the east part of North America.
+The Red-shafted flicker is native to most parts of North America.
+Most Northern flickers migrate to the southern parts of North America for the winter.

 2. Northern flickers are omnivores.
-They eat mostly ants and other insects.
-They also eat fruits, berries, nuts, and seeds!
+They eat mostly ants and other insects, but they also eat fruits, berries, nuts, and seeds!
 They hunt for their food mostly on the ground.

 4. The Northern flickers build nests in holes inside of trees.